Bluetorch-LLC/elden-cloud/md/guides/rural-networking/3-tethering.md

 zero the packet is dropped.

-To beat this, you will want to make sure all of your traffic has the same TTL going out, and this can be done by mangling the packets:
+To beat this, you will want to make sure all of your traffic has the same TTL going out, and this can be done by mangling the packets.
+Add this table to the end of your iptables rules:
 ```
+*mangle
+:INPUT ACCEPT [0:0]
+:FORWARD ACCEPT [0:0]
+:OUTPUT ACCEPT [0:0]
+:MINIUPNPD - [0:0]

-iptables -t mangle -A POSTROUTING -s 10.0.0.0/24 -o eth1 -j TTL --ttl-set 65
+-A POSTROUTING -o eth1 -j TTL --ttl-set 65

+COMMIT
 ```
 Replace the subnet with the one you use and the interface with your phone.
 And then, so your router does the same, create the file `/stc/sysctl.d/11-ttl.conf`